The Land Split Pai is one of the most unique locations I have been to and a fascinating story to go with.

 What once was a sustainable crop farm is now somewhat of a large crack in the earth’s surface due to an earthquake in 2008 that tore a local man’s backyard in half.

 Could you imagine something like this happening to your property overnight?
 It would be pretty surreal and frightening.
 But instead of the local man grieving over his lost crops and income source, he oversaw the fact and has since turned his Split Land into a tourist attraction.

-When I arrived at the Pai Land Split I was welcomed by the Friendliest Thai man I have ever met.
-He was quick to offer me a cold cup of homemade hibiscus juice, some banana chips with hibiscus jam, steamed sweet potato chunks and some seasoned nuts.
+When I arrived, I was welcomed by the Friendliest Thai man I have ever met.
+He was quick to offer me a cold cup of homemade hibiscus juice, some banana chips with hibiscus jam, steamed sweet potato chunks, and some seasoned nuts.

 He didn’t ask for money though there is a donation box to pay as you feel.
 I wish I had got his name, but I can tell you that he is a very generous man and wishes for everyone to have an enjoyable and memorable experience on his property.

-There is a loop circuit trail around the Pai Land Split that leads through beautiful gardens and fruit tree plantations before arriving at the almighty crack!
+There is a loop circuit trail around the split that leads through beautiful gardens and fruit tree plantations before arriving at the almighty crack!